dojo/meta/STYLE.md

 	if (foo) { bar; }
 	```

-1. Chained methods, when cannot be expressed on a signle line, *SHOULD* line break before the next `.method` in
+1. Chained methods, when cannot be expressed on a single line, *SHOULD* line break before the next `.method` in
 	the chain, indented further than the original block:

 	```ts